cam39porter/tangle/static-site-generator/blog/01-30-18[boost-performance]/index.md

 date: '2018-01-30'
 title: 'Professional Growth'
 subtitle: 'Three Easy Steps to Boost Performance'
-author: 'Cameron Porter'
+author: 'Myles McGinely'
 tags: ['Performance', 'Growth']
 ---

 A close friend who is now a senior developer at a large social network platform in Silicon Valley recently shared with me some some of the things that she feels have been the biggest contributors to her early success.
-She shared them with me, so I, with you.
+I thought I would pass these along.

 ### Take ownership of the uncomfortable